phpMussel/phpMussel/_docs/readme.en.md

 "vt_quota_rate" and "vt_quota_time"
 - According to the Virus Total API documentation, "it is limited to at most 4 requests of any nature in any given 1 minute time frame.
 If you run a honeyclient, honeypot or any other automation that is going to provide resources to VirusTotal and not only retrieve reports you are entitled to a higher request rate quota".
 By default, phpMussel will strictly adhere to these limitations, but due to the possibility of these rate quotas being increased, these two directives are provided as a means for you to instruct phpMussel as to what limit it should adhere to.
 Unless you've been instructed to do so, it's not recommended for you to increase these values, but, if you've encountered problems relating to reaching your rate quota, decreasing these values _**MAY**_ sometimes help you in dealing with these problems.
 Your rate limit is determined as `vt_quota_rate` requests of any nature in any given `vt_quota_time` minute time frame.

+####"template_data" (Category)
+Directives/Variables for templates and themes.

+Template data relates to the HTML output used to generate the "Upload Denied" message displayed to users upon a file upload being blocked.
+If you're using custom themes for phpMussel, HTML output is sourced from the `template_custom.html` file, and otherwise, HTML output is sourced from the `template.html` file.
+Variables written to this section of the configuration file are parsed to the HTML output by way of replacing any variable names circumfixed by curly brackets found within the HTML output with the corresponding variable data.
+For example, where `foo="bar"`, any instance of `<p>{foo}</p>` found within the HTML output will become `<p>bar</p>`.

+"css_url"
+- The template file for custom themes utilises external CSS properties, whereas the template file for the default theme utilises internal CSS properties.
+To instruct phpMussel to use the template file for custom themes, specify the public HTTP address of your custom theme's CSS files using the `css_url` variable.
+If you leave this variable blank, phpMussel will use the template file for the default theme.

 ---